-At the center of this week’s film “The Pushouts” is Dr. Victor Rios, the Associate Dean of Social Science and Professor of Sociology at UC-Santa Barbara, a prominent figure in disrupting the “school to prison” pipeline.
+At the center of “The Pushouts” is Dr. Victor Rios, the Associate Dean of Social Science and Professor of Sociology at UC-Santa Barbara, a prominent figure in disrupting the “school to prison” pipeline.
 His expertise is drawn from his own experiences as a high school dropout and former gang member, “pushed out” of the public school system in Oakland along with so many other black and brown peers.
 The press release for “The Pushouts” cites a figure of nearly 1 in 4 Black or Latinx students who does not graduate high school, an experience that sets up youth for an adulthood fraught with danger, destruction, and for some, time in prison.

 The directors explained to Good Docs that their film, for one thing, intends to reframe dropouts as the losers of a system of institutionalized racism and classism.
 But they also wanted to tell a story that could illuminate the way forward. “‘The Pushouts’ is a film that moves beyond the often negative headlines about youth of color,” says Valdez said in a statement.
 “The film illuminates the unique potential of each young person, the importance of community solutions and care, the impact of strong teachers and mentors, and the power of quality education on the lives of the most vulnerable — yet often most resilient — young people.”